25 Classic Foods from the '80s

 Keebler Fudge Magic Middles

 Those tree-dwelling Keebler Elves once graced our shelves with their Fudge Magic Middle cookies.
 The circular cookie was made of shortbread, and the inside featured a soft, fudgy chocolate filling.
-Despite the fact that they were discontinued, their legend lives on, thanks to a Facebook page demanding their return.
+Although they were discontinued, their legend lives on, thanks to a Facebook page demanding their return.

 Funny Feet Ice Cream